janjiralakirankumar/DevOpsEssentials/README.md

 ```
 ### Note: You may replace 'yourname' with your actual first name (lines 3 and 5).

-* Now you can build your hello-world project by clicking on **"Build Now"** or by **making a small change in
+* Now you can build your hello-world project Either by
+  1. Clicking on **"Build Now"** or
-Github files**.
+  2. By **making a small change in Github files**.

-* Once the loadbuild is successful, to access the tomcat server page, you can use below:
+* Once the loadbuild is successful, to access the tomcat server page,

-Enter **"http:// < Your Docker Host Public IP >:8080/hello-world-war-1.0.0/"** in your browser to see the website
+To access the Page In Browser Type **"http:// < Your Docker Host Public IP >:8080/hello-world-war-1.0.0/"** to see the website
 * **Example:** http://3.95.192.77:8080/hello-world-war-1.0.0/

-Once Done, **Clean up** the Instances
+Once Done, It's time to **Clean up** the Instances
-We can now **terminate all the 3 instances**.
+We can now **terminate all the 3 instances** and we are Done with All Labs.

+Thanks